 When you give up your status and your card, you also give up the rights and benefits associated with that status.
 If at a later time you want to live, work or study in the United States, you will have to obtain the appropriate visa in order to do so.
 If you want to return to the United States as a permanent resident, you will have to re-apply for a new immigrant visa.

-If you have further questions regarding this process, kindly contact the USCIS Field Office – Rome, Italy.
+If you have further questions regarding this process, kindly contact USCIS.

 You have lost your Green Card or it has been stolen.